joaonc/qt_playground/docs/distribution.md

 This creates an executable file under the `dist` directory.

 The executable file is OS dependent, and it applies to the OS it's running under.

+The `.spec` file under `assets` is used to specify the options for the creation of the executable.
+To _not_ use this spec file and instead create one with the default values, use the `--no-spec` option (`inv build.dist --no-spec`).

+The final file contains all the resources (images, etc.) used by the app.

 ## Qt Installer Framework
 Qt provides the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/ifw-overview.html)